-In 2005 UCLA received an $8,000,000 bequest from the estate of Philip Whitcome who received his Ph.D. in 1974 from our Molecular Biology Interdepartmental Ph.D.
+In 2005 UCLA received an $8,000,000 bequest from the estate of Philip Whitcome.
+Dr Whitcome received his Ph.D. in 1974 from the Molecular Biology Interdepartmental Ph.D.
 Program and went on to a stellar career in the biotechnology industry.
-This gift allowed the establishment of the Whitcome Fellowship Program designed to attract highly talented students to a unique graduate training environment that emphasizes rapid progress toward groundbreaking scientific discoveries.
+His gift allowed the establishment of the Whitcome Fellowship Program designed to attract highly talented students to a unique graduate training environment that emphasizes rapid progress toward groundbreaking scientific discoveries.

 The Whitcome Fellowship Program invites applications from students with academic accomplishments and significant research experience in areas including biochemistry, systems biology, molecular biology, chemistry, mathematics and physics.

 - Mentor must currently be a member of the core faculty in the Molecular Biology Interdepartmental Ph.D. program (click link for current list).

 - A student is not eligible he/she will be receiving a UCLA training grant, dissertation year fellowship or major fellowship such as NSF, NIH/NRSA Kirschstein, NIH-MSTP, or substantial foreign fellowships (i.e., Nakajima, Boehringer Ingelheim Fond, Royal Thai, or CSC) during the 2018-2019 academic year.